plone/plone.staticresources/README.rst

   ./bin/plone-compile-resources -b plone-logged-in

 .. note::
-  You can see all the options of this executable by running ``./bin/plone-compile-resources --help``
+  You can see all the options of this executable by running ``./bin/plone-compile-resources --help``.

 Resources, Bundles, Patterns and the Resource Registry
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The ``plone-compile-resources`` script collects Resources from source packages (e.g. ``mockup``) and compiles them in ``plone/staticresources/static/`` into minified versions with source maps and, for JavaScript only, also into an un-minified version.
 The output directory is configurable by using ``csscompilation`` and ``jscompilation`` attributes of the bundle registration.

 Bundles are groups of resources.
 By default Plone comes configured to serve two main bundles:

-- ``plone``: containing JS and CSS used for anonymous visitors - ``plone-logged-in``: with additional resources for authenticated visitors, e.g. for editor and management user interfaces
+- ``plone``: containing JS and CSS used for anonymous visitors
+- ``plone-logged-in``: with additional resources for authenticated visitors, e.g. for editor and management user interfaces

 Finally Plone encapsulates most of its CSS and JS into units called Patterns that live in the ``mockup`` package.
 Although Patterns provide their own registered Resources, those are not registered to Plone main bundles.
 Instead, they are imported through native LESS and Require JS "entry points" that live in ``plone.staticresource``:

 - `plone/staticresources/static/plone.js
   <https://github.com/plone/plone.staticresources/blob/master/src/plone/staticresources/static/plone.js>`_